A Journey of Seeking Pressure and Forces in the Nucleon: Comments on Polyakov's Interpretation

 \section{Comments on Polyakov's Interpretation}

-The mechanical effect encoded in a nucleon's GFFs was proposed by Polyakov and collaborators, stating that the $C/D$-form factor characterizes the spatial distribution of pressure and shear forces~\cite{Polyakov:2002wz,Polyakov:2002yz}.
-In their view, the nucleon approximates a mechanical continuum system (like a fluid), and the total static MCD inside a hadron with spherical symmetry is decomposed into the trace and traceless parts,
+The mechanical effect encoded in a nucleon's GFFs was proposed by Polyakov and collaborators, stating that the $C/D$-form factor characterizes the spatial distributions of pressure and shear forces~\cite{Polyakov:2002wz,Polyakov:2002yz}.
+In their view, the nucleon approximates a mechanical continuum system (like a fluid), and the total static MCD inside a hadron with spherical symmetry is decomposed into the 3D trace and traceless parts,

-3where $p(r)$ and $s(r)$ are interpreted as the ``pressure'' and ``shear'' force.
-We take their meaning as the contact forces within the nucleon experienced by different ``parts''.
-That is, the momentum flow through a surface element, $T^{ij}{\rm d}S^j$, is now a force acting on it from the one side of the medium to the other.
+where the monopole $p(r)$ and tensor $s(r)$ terms are interpreted, respectively, as the ``pressure'' and ``shear'' forces.
+They further emphasize their meanings as the contact forces within the nucleon experienced by different ``parts''.
+That is, the momentum flow through a surface element, $T^{ij}{\rm d}S^j$, is now a force acting on it from the one side of the surface to the other.
 Under such a physical picture, the ``mechanical stability'' of a nucleon was then proposed in~\cite{Perevalova:2016dln}.

-In this section, we will leave aside a possible gedanken experiment of inventing a ``pressure gauge'' which stops or reflects the total MCD at any place in the nucleon and thereby creates discontinuities of $T^{ij}$, resulting in a ``reading of pressure''.
-In this scenario, any part of $T^{ij}$ in any physical systems may result in a ``pressure'', modulo the ambiguity from super-potentials discussed in Sec. \ref{sec:MCD}.
-However, we shall remind the reader that trying to actually stop or reflect the MCD from the static chromo-electromagnetic fields in the nucleon can be a challenge.
-One may remove these static effects by boosting the nucleon to the infinite momentum frame where the proton can be viewed as a beam of on-shell quarks and gluons.
-Then one indeed can interpret $T^{++}$ as the pressure force of the beam impinging upon the measurement gauge by free partons.